 The series presumes some competence of NT Greek at the intermediate level, with its focus on grammar, while utilizing up-to-date linguistics (discourse analysis, Verbal Aspect), and touching on text critical issues where deemed appropriate.
 (See my previous BHGNT review for more info on the series in general.)

-With this particular volume, the reader should have a good working knowledge of Verbal Aspect (I’ll follow Porter’s convention of capitalizing VA and its associated terms to differentiate from verb tenses), as Campbell focuses on this throughout.
-For those unfamiliar with VA, essentially the view is that Koine Greek verb morphological forms (tense-forms) do not semantically encode time, but rather Aspect.
+With this particular volume, the reader should have a good working knowledge of verbal aspect (I’ll follow Porter’s convention of capitalizing tense-forms to differentiate from aspect and associated terms), as Campbell focuses on this throughout.
+For those unfamiliar with VA, essentially the view is that Koine Greek verb morphological forms (tense-forms) do not semantically encode time, but rather aspect.
 Time, instead, is derived from context.
 Aspect is the viewpoint, or perspective of the writer, who chose the particular tense-form from among other possibilities, to suit his particular purposes (though some tense-forms are more appropriate for narrative as opposed to discourse and vice versa).

-The aorist, for example is termed ‘Perfective’ in Aspect, meaning a summary or remote perspective of the event/situation (external view).
-Conversely, the present and imperfect tense-forms are `Imperfective’ in Aspect, displaying a view of the internal process of the event/situation (internal view).
-The function of these Aspectual forms, the resulting Aktionsart (kind of action), is determined by lexis and context (pragmatics).
+The Aorist, for example is termed ‘perfective’ in aspect, meaning a summary or remote perspective of the event/situation (external view).
+Conversely, the Present and Imperfect tense-forms are `imperfective’ in spect, displaying a view of the internal process of the event/situation (internal view).
+The function of these aspectual forms, the resulting Aktionsart (kind of action), is determined by lexis and context (pragmatics).